 EXPECTING YOUR MOISTURIZER TO DO THE HEAVY LIFTING

-I always tell my friends that moisturizer is a nice sweater; It will keep you warm but won’t do any heavy lifting.
-Using a serum is the equivalent of a great bra; We wish we didn’t need it, but it truly does the heavy lifting that makes that sweater look great!
+I always tell my friends that moisturizer is a nice sweater; It looks nice and feels cosy.
+Using a serum is the equivalent of a great bra; I wish I didn’t need it, but it truly does the heavy lifting that makes that sweater look great!